 The Organization has a spending policy of appropriating for distribution each year the endowment income to supplement operating income.
-For the year ended December 31, 2015, the Board of Directors voted to appropriate \$8,421 for distribution from endowment assets.
-The Organizations takes a conservative approach to investing its endowment funds, which are maintained in mutual funds and are reported as Evans Endowment Investments in the accompanying Statement of Financial Position.
+For the years ended December 31, 2017 and 2016, distributions from endowment assets totaled \$13,692 and \$9,630, respectively.
+The Organizations takes a conservative approach to investing its endowment funds, which are maintained in mutual funds and are reported as Evans Endowment Investments in the accompanying Statements of Financial Position.